jbghosh/ML_QML_Spintronics/README.md

 # Classical and quantum machine learning in spintronics.
 In this project we demonstrate the applications of classical and quantum machine learning in spintronics.
-For details see `Classical and quantum machine learning applications in spintronics', Kumar Ghosh, Sumit Ghosh [arXiv:2207.12837].
+For details see `Classical and quantum machine learning applications in spintronics', Kumar Ghosh, Sumit Ghosh[ [arXiv:2207.12837] ](https://arxiv.org/abs/2207.12837).